 In one of the smaller streets in the busy Da’an district, Flourish impresses when you first walk in with its modern, relaxing environment.
 The front of the shop uses an ample amount of big windows to allow natural light to fill the space, perfectly setting the tone for a healthy and delicious vegan meal.

-After multiple trips to Taipei, Flourish remains one of my favorites.
+After multiple trips to Taipei, Flourish remains one of my favourites.
 This all-vegan cafe serves a wide range of high quality comfort food.
 The dishes are mostly Chinese and Western styles, with other influences from Japan, Hong Kong and Korea.

 The food here is impressive with great taste and presentation.
-Like the sweet and sour tofu with colorful veggies or the Japanese rice bowl with scrambled tofu, the food is as pretty as they taste.
+Like the sweet and sour tofu with colourful veggies or the Japanese rice bowl with scrambled tofu, the food is as pretty as they taste.
 Some other highlights include coconut curry casserole which goes very well with their organic brown rice.

-Another one of my favorites is the pineapple bun with vegan butter.
+Another one of my favourites is the pineapple bun with vegan butter.
 Pineapple bun is a Hong Kong style bread that has a crust that looks like pineapple.
 The bun is from Yiihotang (which is a vegan bakery under the same company) and it is warm, soft and crisp.
 Inside is a slice of soft vegan butter.
 It is a vegan dessert that is hard to find and tastes absolutely delicious.

 Other than this, the fruity sorbet/ice cream on brownie is also highly recommended.

 Overall, Flourish is a fantastic vegan restaurant that will impress you with their food, service and atmosphere.
 Be sure to also visit Yiihotang vegan bakery which is right next door.